-has the effect of physically harming an individual, damaging an individual's property or placing an individual in reasonable fear of harm or damage of property, is sufficiently severe, persistent or pervasive that the action, behavior, aggression, or threat creates an intimidating, threatening, hostile or abusive environment in the form of physical or emotional or psychological harm or distress,
+A. has the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm or damage to property,

+B. is sufficiently severe, persistent or pervasive that the action, behavior, or threat creates an intimidating, threatening, or abusive environment in the form of physical or emotional harm,